merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 "easy-to-use" (well, not *too* easy .. after all this is 'science') snakefiles for some of the commonly used workflows involving anvi'o.

 The purpose of this post is to demonstrate through mock datasets the main use cases of these anvi'o snakemake workflows.
+We will begin with a general introduction, and continue with examples of each workflow using mock data.
+You can download the data package for this tutorial [in this TBD link](), and repeat all the steps described here to reproduce all the results.

-# How to use anvi'o snakemake workflows
+# A general introduction to the anvi'o snakemake workflows

 Running workflows (such as pangenomics or assembly-based metagenomics) requires many steps, especially for a project with numerous samples.
 The snakemake workflows are here to help you streamline the repetative steps.
-To learn more about snakemake, please refer to the snakemake docummentation, [here](https://snakemake.readthedocs.io/en/stable/), I will just mention that each step of the analysis (for example running `anvi-gen-contigs-databse`) corresponds to a "rule" in the workflow.
+To learn more about snakemake, please refer to the [snakemake docummentation](https://snakemake.readthedocs.io/en/stable/);
+If you don't wish to dig into the docummentation of snakemake right now, that's fine, the only essential detail right now is to know that each step of the analysis (for example running `anvi-gen-contigs-databse`) corresponds to a
+"rule" in the snakemake workflow.

 ## Introducing: `anvi-run-workflow`